 Punjabi Moong Dal Simplest of Simple Yellow Dal

 Pressure Cooker Size: 3Q or larger

-Warm Up: 14 minutes.
-Cook: 3 minutes.
-Cool Down: 10 minutes natural release, then manual release
+Cool Down: 10 minutes plus manual release time

 2 teaspoons oil or ghee

 1 teaspoon cumin seeds

 ½ - 3 Thai or serrano chiles, stems removed and minced

 1 teaspoon ground coriander

 1 teaspoon red chile powder or cayenne pepper